After the first, here you have the second part of our CEO’s article about the price importance in a real estate sale: what to do and what to avoid.

 Great Estate estimate through THE BEST PRICE SYSTEM: € 950.000; advertised at € 1.350.000 (+ 4% compared to its real value); the property remained in the market for about 2 years and a half (30 months); sold at € 800.000 (-15% + 2 years of maintenance costs).

-- Year after year, you will assist in the decreasing of the value of your property.
+- Year after year, you will assist in decreasing the value of your property.

 - You will have to keep investing to maintain the image of your property or to limit the maintenance investment but, in this way, the value will be even lower.